BrandonBNguyen/Cplusplus-Notes/C++ Notes.md

 #### Exceptions

 *Exceptions* are used to communicate an error condition.
 All exceptions are a subclass of class `std::exception` class.
-The two main types of exceptions within that are `std::runtime_error` exceptions and `std::logic_error` exceptions
+The two main types of exceptions within that are `std::runtime_error` exceptions and `std::logic_error` exceptions.

+`logic_error` exceptions are usually caused when a logical precondition of a class or function is not satisfied.

 ## Reference Types